 Both of my siblings crack me up.

 My brother and I have shared a lifetime of quips and inside jokes, but my sister and I have always exchanged funny animal memes for laughs.

 Being the oldest, I like to take some credit for cultivating their incredible senses of humor, but I digress.

 At any rate, little sis blasted a walk-off home run a few days ago, and I doubt I will ever be able to top it.

 Jokes aside, this photo gave me pause.

 Perhaps the fingers in the photo belong to a skilled individual who’s wise in the ways of bats.
 But, given that no gloves are involved, and that countertop looks textured, I am inclined to believe these are the fingers of someone who thought the bat was cute and therefore harmless.

 That kind of thinking drives me crazy.

 Don’t misunderstand: Bats are beautiful and amazing creatures.

-They play vital roles to the ecosystems they inhabit, and their ability to navigate via echolocation is one of the best tricks Mother Nature ever invented.
+They play vital roles in the ecosystems they inhabit, and their ability to navigate via echolocation is one of the best tricks Mother Nature ever invented.
 They’re fascinating to watch against a twilight summer sky, and they typically go out of their way to avoid close contact with humans.

 I’ll also concede that they’re pretty cute.